elizabethmcd/metabolisHMM/README.md

 ## Metabolic Summaries

-To get metabolic summaries of your genomes, run `python run-metabolic-markers.py`.
+To get metabolic summaries of your genomes, run `python summarize-metabolism.py`.
 This will create a summary table of each metabolic marker and how many hits were found above the given threshold in all of your genomes.
+If you want to run the summary on a specific set of markers outside of those included here (such as a specific pathway - e.g. Wood Ljungdhal as provided), use `python search-custom-markers.py path-to-markers/`.

 ## Genome Phylogenies

-To create a genome phylogeny on the given genomes based on ribosomal protein markers, run `python run-ribosomal-markers.py`.
+To create a genome phylogeny on the given genomes based on ribosomal protein markers, run `python create-genome-phylogeny.py`.

 ```
 usage: python run-ribosomal-markers.py --genome-dir --domain